 Nutrition Facts of Carrot Tops

 The same goes with carrot tops.
-If he seems fine, don’t worry, but if you have the slightest doubt, take him to the vet.
+If the guinea pig seems fine, there’s no need to worry, but if you have the slightest doubt, take him to the vet.

-How To Store Carrot Tops?
+How to Store Carrot Tops?

 What Are Guinea Pigs Not Allowed to Eat?

 Guinea pigs are very sensitive pets, but they eat a lot.
-They eat hay, pellets, vegetables and occasionally fruits.
+They eat hay, pellets, vegetables, and occasionally fruits.
 However, there are some foods they should never eat.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.